 Just call me rainbow locks.
 Yes, that was almost too cheesy-even for ME.

 And don't think you've escaped the wrath of my wig obsession either.

-Seaghna (SEA-anna) Wilson.professional appreciator of all things 'weird' and 'awkward'.twenty two.scorpio. this blog is a place for me to share my personal thoughts, adventures, photography, and all other sources of inspiration. .Contact me:SEAOFSTYLE@YAHOO.com
+Seaghna (SEA-anna) Wilson.professional appreciator of all things weird.twenty three.scorpio. this blog is a place for me to share my personal thoughts, adventures, photography, and all other sources of inspiration. .Contact me:SEAOFSTYLE@YAHOO.com